erichartline/freeCodeCamp/README.md

 # Free Code Camp
-A collection of all of my Free Code Camp work (uploading in progress).
+A collection of all of my Free Code Camp work.
 This includes all solved algorithm challenges, as well as my finished projects.

 [FCC Profile Link](https://www.freecodecamp.com/wildlifehexagon)